merlot-education/.github/Docs/DevEnv.md

 You can also access the Keycloak admin panel at http://key-server:8080/admin using the user `admin` and password `admin`.

-For accessing the PostgreSQL database you can use PGAdmin at http://localhost:5050/ with user `admin@admin.admin` and password `admin`.
+For accessing the PostgreSQL database you can use PGAdmin at http://localhost:5050/ with no authentication.
-In PGAdmin you then need to set up a connection with the host `postgres`, port `5432`, user `postgres` and password `postgres`.
+It should already be pre-configured to access the locally running MERLOT PostgreSQL instance.

 Finally you can access the Neo4j database at http://localhost:7474/ with URL `bolt://localhost:7687`, user `neo4j` and password `neo12345`.